0xC00000FD/CrescendoSimulator/README.md

 The same optimizations that we used for the actual simulator are applied here.
 For a given angle and speed, a bigger coefficient of drag would make the ring land closer to the robot and a smaller one would make the ring land farther.
 Thus we can once again use a binary search method to find the value.
 The simulation is once again split into several processes each with their own sub-ranges of drag coefficients to test on.

 NOTE: To be tested with real rings.
-None of this has yet been tested with actual real-life rings and robots, this whole project is theoretical and nature and bugs/inconsistencies may arise from that.
+None of this has yet been tested with actual real-life rings and robots, this whole project is theoretical in nature and bugs/inconsistencies may arise from that.
 If you have anything to contribute to this, be sure to leave me a message over on Discord, my username is 0xC00000FD.